milyiyo/drf_drone/README.md

 - Stop the services:
     - `docker-compose down`

-In the following diagram, you can see the relation between the different services.
+In the following diagram, you can see the relation between the different services created via docker-compose.

 ```mermaid
   graph TD;